-Well, as of today (January 13, 2016), Powerball has shattered records and now sits as largest jackpot in world history.
+Well, Powerball has shattered records and now sits as largest jackpot in world history.
 And although your chances of winning are about 1 in 292 million—roughly the same odds as having your name randomly drawn from a hat containing the names of everyone in America—the fact of the matter is that eventually, someone is going to become very, very rich overnight.
 So, why not throw your hat into the ring too?
 After all, if you don’t play you can’t win, right?

 While you’re daydreaming about all the things you’d do after becoming a multi-millionaire, don’t let it distract from this truth: Whether or not you win this record-breaking Powerball, crooks are taking the opportunity to scam people out of their money.
 And considering all the emotion behind this huge sum of money, you just might find yourself caught up in their web as well.

-But you don’t have to!
-In this article, we’ll quickly go over some common lottery-based scams and tell you exactly how to avoid them.
+In this article, we’ll go over some common lottery scams and tell you exactly how to avoid them.

 Although you might think that lottery scams rarely occur (such as during times like these), the reality is that these types of scams were among the Top Ten of 2015.
 In fact, based on sheer probability, you’re much more likely to be contacted by a lottery scammer than you are to win the lottery itself.
 So, let’s take a look at how they generally work.